codio/site/source/docs/boxes/specifics/php-brew.html.md

 ![phpbrew phpinfo](/img/docs/phpbrew-phpinfo.png)

 ###Install a different version of PHP
-Now let's install PHP 5.4.14, for example.

 We can list all known versions of PHP by entering

 	phpbrew known

 You can also try installing versions that are not listed.

-To install PHP 5.4.14, we enter
+To install PHP 5.4.26 with default modules and apache2 support, we enter

-	phpbrew install 5.4.14
+	phpbrew install 5.4.26 +default +apxs2

-Now you will have a long wait as a new version has to be compiled.
-It takes a few minutes.
+This can take a few minutes, so be patient.
 Once it's finished, enter

 	phpbrew list